fakuzatsu/DiscordGPT/README.md

 2.)
 Hit 'New Application' and give your bot a name.

->**This is the name your bot will respond to in Discord so make it something unique but easy to type.**
+>**!
+This is the name your bot will respond to in Discord so make it something unique but easy to type. !**

 3.)
 Navigate to the 'Bot' tab in your new application and hit 'Add Bot'.
 Then confirm.

 >Here you can also define whether you want your bot to be Public (only you can add it to channels) or public.

 4.)
-Under the Token option, copy your token.
+Under the Token option, copy your token to somewhere safe.
 Don't share this with anybody you don't trust, as it gives full access to your bot.

 ### Invite your Bot